 Professor Rafael Carazo Salas PhD(Paris VII), DEA/MSc(Paris VII), CAS/MSc(Cantab), BSc(Concordia), (Professor in Biomedical Sciences), We aim to understand how to produce specifically, efficiently and robustly " designer" cells/tissues of choice using a person’s own stem cells, for regenerative medicine and therapeutics applications.

 Dr Wa'el Kafienah BSc, PhD, (Senior Lecturer in Stem Cell Biology), Skeletal tissue engineering; the molecular regulation of adult and embryonic stem cell differentiation

 Professor Adam Perriman BSc, PhD, (Professor of Bioengineering), Adult stem cell membrane re-engineering and homing; biophysics; functional bionanomaterials; protein bioconjugation; small angle scattering (SANS and SAXS)

-Dr Andrew Davidson BSc, PhD, (Reader in Virology), Development of dengue virus antivirals and vaccines; molecular biology and pathogenesis of dengue virus; proteomic analysis of the viral host interaction
+Dr Andrew Davidson BSc, PhD, (Reader in Virology), Coronaviruses such as SARS-CoV-2, MERS-CoV and animal coronaviruses.; Development of dengue virus antivirals and vaccines; molecular biology and pathogenesis of dengue virus; proteomic analysis of the viral host interaction